vn971/cevo/README.md

 You will need Lazarus-1.0.12+ to work on the project.
 I use Lazarus-1.4-RC2.

 Please send pull requests if you'll do something.
-At least I'd be glad to know that someone did some progress over my work. :P :)
+At least I'd be glad to know that someone did some progress in this work. :P :)